How Thermal Imaging Cameras Can Help Heating Engineers

 This depends on the image resolution of the camera, the number of pixels and the focal lens on the camera – its length and field of view.
 For domestic heating engineers, the objects being measured are likely to be within 10 metres distance and most thermal imaging cameras on the market will work, having differences only in level of detail.

-Best thermal imaging cameras for home inspections 2023
+Best Thermal imaging cameras for heating engineers

 FLIR TG267 Thermal Camera